 Emma takes a professional yet sensitive approach to all cases and will always endeavour to go the extra mile.
 She particularly enjoys working in the youth court where she has built up an excellent rapport over the years with her clients and is well known for her passionate handling of cases.

 Emma was born and raised in Wrexham and volunteers for the Local community as often as she can.
-In her spare time, she enjoys spending quality time with her family and long walks with her partner and Labrador.
+In her spare time, she enjoys spending quality time with her family and long walks with her partner.